How to Add Multi-Column Classes to Post Forms

 A- A+

-Click on Advanced Options.
+2. Click on the Advanced Options tab.

 The combination of fields could be different types, like Text, Text Area, Names, Email Address, URL, Radio, Drop-downs, and any other.